+[DATE]

-, Project Manager Maine Department of Transportation Bureau of Project Development, Multimodal Program 16 State House Station Augusta, ME 04333-0016
+, Project Manager

+Maine Department of Transportation Bureau of Project Development, Multimodal Program

+16 State House Station

+Augusta, ME 04333-0016

 Subject: Public Process Certification, Federal Project MaineDOT WIN:

+Dear [NAME]:

 The Municipality of [NAME] hereby certifies that a public process was carried out for the [LOCATION and SCOPE] project in accordance with Title 23 in the Code of Federal Regulations, Part 771.111, "Early coordination, public involvement, and project development."

 IF APPLICABLE, DESCRIBE ANY PUBLIC OPPOSITION HERE.

+I have attached for your information the following:

+A copy of the notification sent to abutters;

+A copy of the meeting notice;

+Meeting minutes / hearing transcript.

+Sincerely.